pervognsen/bitwise/README.md

 that's what will define the bottom for us in practical terms, although I do plan to explain some of the theory pertaining to analog circuits and transistors at the IC level.

+Bitwise will consist of educational videos, articles, and software/hardware source code.
+The code will be released into the public domain for everyone to study and extend as they see fit.
+Everything produced as part of the project is free of charge.
+I'm doing this project as a service to the community and neither ask nor accept financial donations.

+Here are some examples of what you will learn to build:
+- Hardware description language compilers and simulators
+- FPGA-based hardware, including CPU, GPU, HDMI controller, Ethernet MAC, DDR3 PHY, etc
+- Kernels, including drivers, hardware abstraction layer, scheduler, virtual memory manager, file systems, TCP/IP stack, etc
+- Systems libraries, including GUIs, memory allocators, etc.
+- Systems applications, including compilers, assemblers, disassemblers, profilers, debuggers, etc
+- Test infrastructure, including property-based testing, directed randomized testing, fuzz testing, etc.

 # Structure

 _NOTE:_ This is highly subject to change based on feedback from the community.